 Asthma Friendly Schools

 The Montana Asthma Control Program has created a resource guide for schools in Montana seeking to create asthma friendly environments.
 This guide, now in its second edition, is called Creating Asthma Friendly Schools in Montana.
 The recommendations in both the guide and presentation for ensuring that students with asthma can participate in school activities are in accordance with the Individuals with Disabilities Education Act.
-If you are interested in having a presentation at your school about creating an asthma friendly environment, please contact the asthma control program at firstname.lastname@example.org.
+If you are interested in having presentation at your school about creating an asthma friendly environment, please contact the asthma control program at firstname.lastname@example.org.

 A Montana state law, MCA 20-5-420, allows students in Montana who have a Medication Authorization form on file with the school to carry and self-administer their rescue asthma medication.
 The law also allows for back up medication to